wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-power-automate/includes/3-ai-builder-actions.md

 1. Select **Manually - Perform the starting action to trigger it.** and the select **Save & Test**.

 1. Provide the value of the **My Text** field from the trigger action.
 This text is what you want to analyze the sentiment for.
-For this example, we'll enter *It was the best sandcastle he had ever seen.*.
+For this example, we'll enter *It was the best sandcastle he had ever seen.*

     ![My text field for trigger with text It was the best sandcastle he had ever seen.](../media/03-my-text.png)